alicemirror/Nanodrone-II_PSoC6/README.md

 After a successful MQTT connection, the Subscriber and Publisher tasks are created.
 The MQTT Client task then waits for messages from the other two tasks and callbacks, and handles the cleanup operations of various libraries if the messages indicate failure.

-The Subscriber task initializes the user LED GPIO and subscribes to messages on the topic specified by the `MQTT_TOPIC_NANODRONE` macro that can be configured in *mqtt_client_config.h*.
+The Subscriber task subscribes to messages on the topic specified by the `MQTT_TOPIC_NANODRONE` macro that can be configured in *mqtt_topic_config.h*.
 When the subscribe operation fails, a message is sent to the MQTT Client task over a message queue.
 When the Subscriber task receives a message from the Broker, it turns the user LED ON or OFF depending on whether the received message is "TURN ON" or "TURN OFF".

-The Publisher task sets up the user button GPIO and configures an interrupt for the button.
-The ISR notifies the Publisher task upon a button press.
-The Publisher task then publishes messages (*TURN ON* / *TURN OFF*) on the topic specified by the `MQTT_TOPIC_NANODRONE` macro.
+The UART task sets up UART_1 and configures an interrupt for receiving 16 bytes.
+The ISR notifies the UART task upon data receiving.

+The data is pushed on the telemetry queue and wakes up the Publisher task.

+The Publisher task then publishes payload on the topic specified by the `MQTT_TOPIC_NANODRONE` macro.
 When the publish operation fails, a message is sent over a queue to the MQTT Client task.

 When a failure has been encountered, the MQTT Client task handles the cleanup operations of various libraries, thereby terminating any existing MQTT and Wi-Fi connections and deleting the MQTT, Publisher and Subscriber tasks.

-**Note:** The CY8CPROTO-062-4343W board shares the same GPIO for the user button (USER BTN) and the CYW4343W host wakeup pin.
-Because this example uses the GPIO for interfacing with the user button to toggle the LED, the SDIO interrupt to wake up the host is disabled by setting `CY_WIFI_HOST_WAKE_SW_FORCE` to '0' in the Makefile through the `DEFINES` variable.

 ### Resources and Settings